 Medical Laboratory Technology - Associate Degree

 Medical laboratory technologists are skilled professional healthcare workers in high demand in the job market.
-The work lab techs perform examining and analysing bodily tissues, fluids, and cells is critical to a physician’s ability to diagnose and treat disease.
+The work lab techs perform examining and analyzing bodily tissues, fluids, and cells is critical to a physician’s ability to diagnose and treat disease.

 Eastern Florida State College’s two-year Medical Laboratory Technology A.S. degree program (MLT) trains students who are interested in biology and chemistry to work in clinical labs in such areas as hematology, mycology, urinalysis, immunohematology (blood bank), chemistry, microbiology, and serology.